Article ID: 2806550 - View products that this article applies to.

-Note If you have multiple Outlook profiles, the nickname cache from each profile is merged into your new Outlook 2013 nickname cache on the first start of Outlook 2013 by using that profile.
+Note If you have multiple Outlook profiles, the nickname cache from each profile is merged into your new Outlook 2013 or Outlook 2016 nickname cache on the first start of Outlook by using that profile.
 Therefore, you may find more than one .nk2 file renamed to .nk2.old.

 However, there may be situations where you have to import a nickname cache file after this first-run nickname cache import process has finished.
 For example, a colleague wants to share their nickname cache with you and you want to update your existing nickname cache with your colleague’s data.

 This article discusses how to import .nk2 files into Outlook 2013.

 To import .nk2 files into Outlook 2013 or Outlook 2016, follow these steps: